 If you're launching Microsoft Flight Simulator from the Microsoft Store,

 - Download & Install the Xbox app from this page: https://www.xbox.com/en-US/xbox-game-pass/pc-games

 - Reboot your computer

-- Sign in with the Microsoft account & Gamertag used to purchase the sim
+- Sign in to the Xbox app with the Microsoft account & Gamertag used to purchase the sim

 - Launch Microsoft Flight Simulator from the Xbox app instead of the tray or the Microsoft store.